LolkoPlays/LookUp/README.md

 # LookUp Add-On Documentation

 LookUp is a powerful user interface extension for Minecraft Bedrock Edition add-ons, created by **NotŁolko**.
-It allows add-on developers to create rich, customizable in-game recipe and information guides.
+It allows add-on developers to create rich, customizable in-game recipes and information guides.
+Simply by adding an [export script](scripts/export.js) to your pack with appropriate data.

 ---